dart-archive/www.dartino.org/getting-started/manual-install.md

 ---
-title: Dartino project
+title: Dartino Getting Started manually
 layout: page
 ---

 # Manual install instructions

-The instructions in [getting started page](index.html) configures the Raspberry Pi 2 SD card image using an automated script.
+The instructions in [getting started page](/getting-started/) configures the Raspberry Pi 2 SD card image using an automated script.
 If you prefer to create the image manually, you can use these steps: